 Searches of school lockers and their contents deter violations of school rules and regulations, ensure proper maintenance of school property, and provide greater safety and security for students and personnel.
-Accordingly, the board authorizes the principal or his/her designee to search lockers and locker contents at any time, without notice, and without parent/guardian or pupil consent.
+Accordingly, the Board of Directors authorizes the principal or his/her designee, upon reasonable suspicion under the circumstances, to search lockers and locker contents at any time, without notice, and without parental or student consent.

-The principal or his/her designee shall not be obligated but may request the assistance of a law enforcement officer in conducting searches.
-Searches may include the use of law enforcement canine units on a random basis or as necessary.
+The principal or his/her designee shall not be obligated but may request the assistance of a law enforcement officer in conducting a locker search.
 The principal or his/her designee shall supervise the search.
 In the course of a locker search, the school principal or his/her designee shall respect the privacy rights of the student regarding any items discovered that are not illegal or in violation of school policies and rules.